 - Go to the Menu Structure now – you can now ‘hover’ over any of the Titles of the Pages or Posts and move them around

-- The Main Pages or Posts you want displaying will NOT be indented and you can place any Page or Post as indented to show up as a part of the Main Page / Post drop-down menu – it will also show as a ‘sub item’ once they are placed below the main Pages or Posts
+- The Main Pages or Posts you want displaying will NOT be indented.
+You can place any Page or Post as indented to show up as a part of the Main Page / Post drop-down menu.
+It will also show as a ‘sub item’ once they are placed below the main Pages or Posts

-- Another way to explain it is that sometimes these are called the Parent and Child Posts and Pages, which means you will place the Child Post or Page under the Parent Page by dragging the Child menu item beneath the Parent item and then dragging it slightly to the right
+- Another way to explain it is that sometimes these are called the Parent and Child Posts and Pages.
+This means you will place the Child Post or Page under the Parent Page.
+You can do this by dragging the Child menu item beneath the Parent item and then dragging it slightly to the right

 - You can also create sub menus Under those Child menu items if you wish to do so as well